makeplane/helm-charts/charts/plane-enterprise/README.md

             --set planeVersion=${PLANE_VERSION} \
             --set ingress.enabled=true \
             --set ingress.ingressClass=nginx \
-            --set env.storageClass=longhorn \
             --timeout 10m \
             --wait \
             --wait-for-jobs
         ```

-        > This is the minimum required to set up Plane Enterprise.
-You can change the default namespace from `plane`, the default appname
+        > This is the basic setup required for Plane-EE.
+You can customize the default values for namespace and appname as needed.
+Additional settings can be configured by referring to the Configuration Settings section.<br>

-        from `plane-app`, the default storage class from `longhorn`, and the default ingress class from `nginx` to
-        whatever you would like to.<br> <br>
-        You can also pass other settings referring to `Configuration Settings` section.
+        Using a Custom StorageClass

+        To specify a custom StorageClass for Plane-Enterprise components, add the following options to the above `helm upgrade --install` command:
+        ```bash
+        --set env.storageClass=<your-storageclass-name>
+        ```

       - Advance set-up